Totowa NJ Juvenile Shoplifting Lawyer

 In addition to the above penalties, the court may impose community service and/or restitution payments.
 However, if you have no prior criminal record, you may be eligible for a diversionary program such as Conditional Dismissal or Pre-Trial Intervention.
 If you successfully complete one of these programs, the charges against you will be dismissed.

-Contact a Woodbridge NJ Juvenile Shoplifting Attorney Today
+Contact a Denville NJ Juvenile Shoplifting Attorney Today

 If you are a juvenile or young adult charged with shoplifting in New Jersey, it is imperative to know your rights.
 With Alissa Hascup on your side, you can rest-assured that they will be protected.
-Contact The Law Offices of Alissa Hascup to discuss your case and receive a free consultation.
+Contact her to discuss your case and receive a free consultation.
 Simply call 862-257-1200 today.